glomatico/votify/README.md

 #### Notes

-- The .wvd file is not required if you plan on only downloading podcasts.
+- The .wvd file is not required if you plan on only downloading podcasts and can be skipped by using enabling the `disable_wvd` option.
 - FFmpeg is not required if you plan on only downloading podcasts in Vorbis, but it's needed for downloading podcasts in AAC.

 ### Optional dependencies